weserv/docs/faq/index.md

 ## What is caching?

-A cache is a place where data (such as images) is temporary stored, to improve performance when the data is requested again.
+A cache is a place where data (such as images) is temporarily stored, to improve performance when the data is requested again.
 If the data is requested again, it may be served from the cache.
 For this service, the most important bits are our server cache, and your browser cache.